 The Challenge: Reimagining a Village Connected and Exposed to the River

-Aerial view of Piermont pier and flood-risk housing development
+Aerial view of Piermont Pier housing development (J. Anzevino)

 "Piermonters are wedded to the Hudson